UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/README.md

 If react-tilt doesn't install properly, run `npm install --save --legacy-peer-deps  react-tilt` again.

-Finally, run `npm run dev` to check the website at your localhost.
+Finally, run `npm run dev` at your localhost.

 # :hammer_and_wrench: Language and Tools
-This website was developed using React, in addition to various libraries to enhance its functionality and visual appeal.
+This website was built with React and several libraries for added functionality and aesthetics, including the use of WebGL for 3D objects.

 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original.svg" title="HTML5" alt="HTML" width="40" height="40"/>&nbsp;